ruslandoga/pitch2/pitch.md

 We chose Thailand because it is a leading tourist destination and robust public transport information is essential for visitors unfamiliar with the area.
 The rapid growth of Thailand, especially Bangkok, highlights the increasing demand for efficient transit solutions.

 Our admiration for Bangkok's BTS Skytrain system and our personal fondness for the country motivate us to enhance its digital transport infrastructure, improving the experience for tourists and residents.

 ---

+Benefits for Residents and Tourists
+Accurate Information: Reliable data on routes, schedules, and fares.
+Real-Time Updates: Live tracking of vehicle locations and arrival times.
+Improved Travel Planning: Better decision-making with up-to-date information, reducing wait times and missed connections.

+---